Viessmann Products and Solutions

 I always have the option to familiarize myself with new trends in the field of system simulation and to integrate new features.

-Amruta Patil Simulation and Test Engineer
+Amruta Joshi Simulation and Test Engineer

 The mechanical engineer feels very much at home in Allendorf outside of work as well.
 “My colleagues were very helpful from the very first minute, and they made me feel very welcome in a city where I’d never been before,” says Amruta.
 Her colleagues also introduced her to an Indian family in the area.
 “The family has twins, and I spend a lot of time there,” she says.